Shirakumo/radiance-tutorial/Part 8.md

 This should return a `response` and a `request` object, or error on some failure.
 You can retrieve the data of the response with `data` to look at it.
 You can also supply all of the other possible data parts of a request with keyword arguments.

+### The URI translation seems different when I do it on the REPL, what's going on?
+When a request arrives from the webserver and calls `request`, it attempts to match all the domains you have configured against the request.
+If one matches, it strips remembers that domain, stores it in the request object, and then removes it from the request's URI to internalise it.
+When a URI is then externalised in the context of that request, it looks at the request object and re-attaches the domain the request stored from before.

+When you perform a URI translation on the REPL however, you typically do not have a request context, so when you externalise a URI it will simply attach the first domain you configured to it, hoping that that's good enough.
+However, when you actually perform requests from a different domain than you have configured, this will result in a confusing mismatch.

+You can emulate the same request environment by binding `*request*` to an instance of `request` with the correct `:domain` argument and then performing the URI translations.

 ### How do I configure a new domain for Radiance?
 Radiance needs to know all the "top-level domains" that you're going to address your server by, in order to distinguish where subdomains start.
 To do this, you can simply use `add-domain`: